QC The Power of the Phoneme F; The Case of Hiram

 Article by: Draško Miletić

-Draško Miletić was born in Kotor, Montenegro, on the 6th of February 1963.
+Draško Miletić was born in Kotor, Montenegro, on February 6, 1963.
 He graduated from Belgrade University with a BA in tourism but changed his vocation and worked as a journalist for fifteen years.

 From 2005-2007, he used to run a literary workshop at the Center for Youth Creativity and has published three books.
 More than fifty literary and web magazines in Serbia and the region have published his works.

-He is a member of the Serbian Literary Society as an independent artist.
+He is an independent artist and a member of the Serbian Literary Society.
 He wrote six novels and two books of poetry.
-The first and second novels are listed in the Washington Library of Congress.
+The first and second novels are in the Washington Library of Congress.
 The second novel was nominated for the prestigious NIN Award (2007).

-He was initiated in 2021 to the Lodge “Michael Pupin” under RGLS.
-Since 2022 he has been writing for thesquaremagazine and the ARS REGIA, an annual magazine published by Lodge Quatuor Coronati.
+Since 2021, he has been a member of the Lodge "Michael Pupin".
+In 2024, he became affiliated with the Research Lodge QC.
+Both Lodges are under RGLS.
+Since 2022, he has been writing for The Square magazine and the ARS REGIA, an annual magazine published by Lodge Quatuor Coronati.

 Books by Draško Miletić